Ultimate Home Gym Buying Guide

 OTHER RANDOM ITEMS

-I really hope this guide on building your own home gym has been helpful.
+I really hope this home gym buying guide has been helpful.
 If anyone has any questions, please let me know.
-If you couldn’t tell, I love looking at, and talking about, this stuff so I would be thrilled to help anyone set up their own home gym.
+I love looking at, and talking about, this stuff so I would be thrilled to help anyone set up their own home gym.
 If you already have a home gym, let me know what I missed or what you prefer over my recommendations.